rust-lang/rust/text/1268-allow-overlapping-impls-on-marker-traits.md

 concerns arise with the proposals around specialization, so it may be that progress on that front will answer the questions raised here).

+**Should we add some explicit way to indicate that this is a marker trait?** This would address the drawback that adding items is a backwards incompatible change.